How do you pick a doctor? Here are 6 tips.

-“A good doctor is a good partner,” says Dr. Paul Ringel, internal medicine physician at Advocate Illinois Masonic Medical Center in Chicago.
+“A good doctor is a good partner,” says Dr. Marwan Baghdan, an internal medicine physician with Advocate Medical Group based in Hazel Crest, Ill.
 “Your doctor is one of the few people who will know and understand you, inside and out.
 You really need someone you can trust.

-“Seeing a primary care physician (PCP) regularly is a proactive approach to your health.
-And, if you have an illness or health concern, your PCP can put it into the context of your whole life and health history.”
+“Seeing a primary care physician regularly is a proactive approach to your health.
+And, if you have an illness or health concern, your PCP can put it into the context of your whole life and health history,” Dr. Baghdan says.

-To help, Dr. Ringel says there are six things anyone should keep in mind when in the market for a new PCP:
+To help, Dr. Baghdan says there are six things anyone should keep in mind when in the market for a new primary care doctor:

-- Suit your needs — To determine the PCP that might best fit you, you’ll need to think about what type of doctor will best fit your individual and family health needs.
+- Suit your needs — You’ll need to think about what type of doctor will best fit your individual and family health needs.
 There are several medical specialties and board certifications to choose from:

 - Internal medicine — Typically, internal medicine physicians, or internists, are trained to treat any medical conditions that are not surgical or gynecological.
 Internists may also provide primary care for young adults, adults and seniors, providing preventative care and coordinating care with other medical specialists.